 - English cucumber - This is the most common type of cucumber used for German cucumber salad.
 They are a little firmer than American cucumbers and contain fewer seeds.
 But you can also use other types of cucumbers if you prefer.

-- lemon juice - together with the cider vinegar it adds a nice fruity sour touch to the dressing.
+- Lemon juice and vinegar - they combine to add a nice fruity, sour touch to the dressing.

-- In the meantime prepare the dressing.
-In a large bowl combine the sour cream, lemon juice, cider vinegar, agave syrup (or sugar), and dill and stir until combined.
+- Make the Dressing: Combine the sour cream, lemon juice, vinegar, sugar, and dill and stir until combined.

 What to serve with Cucumber Salad?